Www.culturalfarming.com http://Www.culturalfarming.comhttp://www.culturalfarming.com/shapeimage_1_link_0

 Art historians and critics frequently

-interpret Bosch’s painting as a didactic warning on the perils of life's temptations.
+interpret Bosch’s painting as a didactic warning of the perils of life's temptations.
 However the intricacy of its symbolism, particularly that of the center panel, has led to a wide range of scholarly interpretations over the centuries.
 20th-century art historians are divided as to whether the triptych's panels are moral warnings or a panorama of paradise lost.
 American writer Peter S. Beagle describes it as an "erotic derangement that turns us all into voyeurs, a place filled with the intoxicating air of perfect liberty".

 From Cultural Farming’s vantage the painting is an allegorical (re)production of monstrous reality from a perspective reminiscent of, yet beyond, our (post)modern notions of fantasy, absurdity, abstraction, surrealism... a recognizable perspective that should hold visual representational resonance throughout media today.